Animal Husbandry

 Introduction

-History of Milk Production in India
+What is the History of Milk Production in India?

 The National Dairy Development Board (NDDB) was formed in 1965 after the late PM Lal Bahadur Shastri's visit to Gujarat.
 It put forward the Operation Flood (OF) programme to create an Anand Pattern for dairy cooperatives nationwide.